This article explores what is a service mesh and the benefits it brings to your enterprise.

 What are the common features provided?

-A service mesh via AMPLIFY Central allows you to manage your APIs, public and private services, along with the hybrid environments where they are located.
-AMPLIFY Central provides a centralized SaaS control plane, and you define the data plane where the governance policies are enforced (Axway public cloud or your private cloud).
+A service mesh allows you to manage your APIs, public and private services, along with the hybrid environments where they are located.
+Through a centralized SaaS control plane, you define the data plane where the governance policies are enforced (public cloud or your private cloud).

 - Manage your public and private services wherever they are located.